Osmosis-AI/osmosis-remote-rollout-example/rollout_server/docs/TESTING.md

 ## Integration with Real Training Cluster

-In production, the real training cluster (TrainGate) will:
+In production, the real training cluster will:
 - Send rollout requests to RolloutServer
 - Provide a real `/v1/completions` endpoint backed by vLLM/SGLang
 - Use real LLM inference for generation